 If you have reached one of your account limits please contact a Sales Rep to request additional resources or upgrade to the next plan up.
 Additional you can use the Admin Center control panel to upgrade your package automatically.

-To enable ioncube on shared hosting servers on our cloudlinux platform (these servers are named webhostingXXXX.interserver.net).
-First log into cpanel.
+You can enable ioncube on shared hosting servers on our cloudlinux platform (these servers are named webhostingXXXX.interserver.net) from your cPanel interface.
+To do this, please follow the below given steps: First log into cpanel.
 Click on the option "Select PHP version" Instead of native (the default) select another PHP version.
-Check php.net for the latest version.
-As of this writing PHP 5.4 or 5.5 is recommended.
-Click save as current.
-You will then be able to select ioncube_loader in the modules section and click save.
+Check php.net for the [...]

 On Linux packages extra domain names on the same account is supported.
 If you have any questions contact our support department by opening a new ticket.